How to create a Zendesk workflow to escalate VIP customers based on CRM tags

 -

-A way to get your CRM and Zendesk talking to each other, which is usually an integration from the Zendesk Marketplace or a custom connection.
+A way to get your CRM and Zendesk talking to each other, which is easy to do using an integration from the Zendesk Marketplace or a custom connection.

 Building your workflow: The native method